Doctor insights on:

 Good Food For Anemic People

-Some: Make sure you have a firm diagnosis of the cause of the anemia.
-It could be blood loss, which needs to be traced.
-If it is dietary lack, find out what is missing.
 If you are iron deficient, and that is why you are anemic, eat red meats, poultry, and also molasses.
 But usually you need to take a supplement.
 If your anemia is caused by something else, you can't fix it easily by diet. ...Read more

-Correct foods: most hypertension and diabetes are curable: A quite limited salt very high fiber and whole foods (limited calorie if you are overweight) diet 19 of 21 meals focused on cooked vegetables with unprocessed grains and beans is likely the ideal.
+Correct foods: Most hypertension and diabetes are curable: A quite limited salt very high fiber and whole foods (limited calorie if you are overweight) diet 19 of 21 meals focused on cooked vegetables with unprocessed grains and beans is likely the ideal.
 Anemia needs another answer to "why" are you anemic.
 Diet is usually not helpful for anemia:? iron deficient, ?
 B12 deficiency, or from kidney issues ...Read more

 Depends: First step is to determine the cause and treat the cause.
 If you are deficient in iron, a common cause of anemia, spinach, crude sugar, and red meats will provide iron.
 In general a balaced diet rich in fresh vegetables, fruits, whole grains and limted amount of meat will provide the ingredients needed for normal hb. ...Read more